Mezcal: Production

-Mezcal is highly varied, depending on the species of agave used, the fruits and herbs added during fermentation and the distillation process employed, creating subtypes with names such as de gusano, tobalá, pechuga, blanco, minero, cedrón, de alacran, creme de café and more.
-A special recipe for a specific mezcal type known as pechuga uses cinnamon, apple, plums, cloves, and other spices that is then distilled through chicken, duck, or turkey breast.
-It is made when the specific fruits used in the recipe are available, usually during November or December.
-Other variations flavor the mash with cinnamon, pineapple slices, red bananas, and sugar, each imparting a particular character to the mezcal.
+Mezcal is highly varied, depending on the species of agave used, the fruits and herbs added during fermentation and the distillation process employed, creating subtypes with names such as de gusano, tobalá, pechuga, blanco, minero, cedrón, de alacrán, crema de café and more.
+A special recipe for a specific mezcal type known as de pechuga is distilled with a chicken breast.
+Other variations flavor the mash with cinnamon, pineapple slices, plátanos manzanos, and sugar, each imparting a particular character to the mezcal.
 Most mezcal, however, is left untouched, allowing the flavors of the agave used to come forward.

 Not all bottles of mezcal contain a "worm" (actually the larva of a moth, Comadia redtenbacheri, that can infest agave plants), but if added, it is added during the bottling process.
 There are conflicting stories as to why such a thing would be added.
 Some state that it is a marketing ploy.
 Others state that it is there to prove that the mezcal is fit to drink, and still others state that the larva is there to impart flavor.
+Similar ingedients are scorpions (de alacrán) and snakes.

-The two types of mezcal are those made of 100% agave and those mixed with other ingredients, with at least 80% agave.
+The two types of mezcal are those made of 100% agave and those mixed with other ingredients, with at least 60% agave.
 Both types have four categories.
 Joven (white) mezcal is clear and hardly aged.
-Dorado (golden) is not aged but a coloring agent is added.
+Dorado (golden) is not aged but caramel is added.
 This is more often done with a mixed mezcal.
-Reposado or añejado (aged) is placed in wood barrels from two to nine months.
+Reposado is aged in wood barrels from two to nine months.
 This can be done with 100% agave or mixed mezcals.
 Añejo is aged in barrels for a minimum of 12 months.
 The best of this type are generally aged from 18 months to three years.
 If the añejo is of 100% agave, it is usually aged for about four years.